mitexleo/fediroma/docs/installation/gentoo_en.md

 #### Create the uploads folder

-Even if you are using S3, Pleroma needs someplace to store media posted on your instance.
+Even if you are using S3, Akkoma needs someplace to store media posted on your instance.
 If you are using the `/home/pleroma/pleroma` root folder suggested by this guide, simply:

 ```shell
  pleroma$ mkdir -p ~/pleroma/uploads